Americans with Disabilities Act Information

 Gary/Chicago Airport (Clark Rd.)

-The Gary/Chicago Airport station has a low-level boarding platform and is therefore not wheelchair-accessible.
+The Gary/Chicago Airport station has a low-level boarding platform and is therefore not wheelchair accessible.
 Ticket vending machines are available in the shelter at the station.
-Free parking is available to passengers at this station along the station off of S. Bend Avenue as well as along W. 2nd Avenue.
+Free parking is available to passengers at this station along the station off S. Bend Avenue as well as along W. 2nd Avenue.

 East Chicago